Kurdish tribes: Designation

 Each Kurdish tribe use different kinds of terms to designate "Tribe", "sub-tribe", "Clan", "lineage" and "household"; 'Ahiret, Tira, Hoz, il, Khel, Tayfa or Taifa, Zuma and Rama.
 These terms are used loosely and interchangeably despite the tribal structure and organization of all Kurdish tribes are almost the same.

 History

 Early record

-In the 9th century, it was reported by Ibn khurdubah that Kurdish tribes used the word Zūma to designate tribes (زوومە, Zūma; lit.
+In the 9th century, it was reported by Ibn Khordadbeh that Kurdish tribes used the word Zūma to designate tribes (زوومە, Zūma; lit.
 'Tribe').

-The 9th century historian, Ya'qubi, recorded present of tribes of Kurds in Kermanshah, Saymara, Hulwan and some villages in Spahan region.
+The 9th-century historian, Ya'qubi, recorded present of tribes of Kurds in Kermanshah, Saymara, Hulwan and some villages in Spahan region.
 Al-Mas'udi reported the Kurdish tribes locations; the tribe called Šūhīān or Šāhīān at Dinawar and Hamadan, Māǰordān at Kankavar and many other tribes that were present in the Jibal region.
-Estakhiri, the 10th century author and traveler reported Kurdish tribes presence at the vicinity of Takrit.
+Estakhiri, the 10th-century author and traveler reported Kurdish tribes presence at the vicinity of Takrit.
 Ibn Hawqal reported on Hadhbāni, Humaydi and Lari tribe.